evaou/typescript-leetcode/README.md

 #### Memorization
 - store and then return cached result for the same input

+#### Tabulation
+- store previous result in a table
+- use iteration and has better space complexity
+- bottom up

 ## Data Structure
 - collection of values, which have relationship and applied operations